info443-wi22/443-atom/README.md

 }
 </code></pre>

 Extending the `Model` class, both subclasses take advantage of the fact that the parent class is open for extension but falters when it comes to respecting that the class is closed for modification by adding new fields within their constructors and changing the structure of the classes.
-Calling `super()`, these subclasses make themselves vulnerable to potential changes in the `Model` class and it's structure which would require going into these subclasses and modifying them to fit with the parent class' new structure.
+Calling `super()`, these subclasses make themselves vulnerable to potential changes in the `Model` class and its structure which would require going into these subclasses and modifying them to fit with the parent class' new structure.

 <br>

 ### Liskov Substitution Principle
 The <strong>Liskov Substitution Principle</strong> is the next principle following the Open-Closed Principle in the SOLID acronym.
 This principle states that any superclasses should be able to be replaced by any of its subclasses without breaking the program.
-Adhereing to this principle not only improves the maintainability of code by preventing the need to have instance of checks to handle specific subclasses differently, but also increases code reusability by using a more standardized model throughout the super and subclasses.
+Adhering to this principle not only improves the maintainability of code by preventing the need to have instance of checks to handle specific subclasses differently, but also increases code reusability by using a more standardized model throughout the super and subclasses.

 <br>

 One portion of the code that does not abide by this principle can be found with the `Package` class located in `src/package.js` and the `ThemePackage` class located in `src/theme-package.js`.
-At first glance, it seems as if these two classes are true to the Liskov Substitution Principle, the `ThemePackage` subclass properly extending the `Package` class and utilizing its superclass's constructor, not placing any stricker validation rules on it's input parameters which would cause failures when substituting.
+At first glance, it seems as if these two classes are true to the Liskov Substitution Principle, the `ThemePackage` subclass properly extending the `Package` class and utilizing its superclass's constructor, not placing any strict validation rules on it's input parameters which would cause failures when substituting.
 Most of the methods in the `Package` class are also used as is when handling the `ThemePackage` class.
-Additionally, looking at the `src/package-manager.js` file, we can see that the Atom application seems to use these classes interchangably -
+Additionally, looking at the `src/package-manager.js` file, we can see that the Atom application seems to use these classes interchangeably.
 <pre><code>// lines 613-614
 pack = metadata.theme ? new ThemePackage(options) : new Package(options);
 pack.preload();